-STUDENT INFO RMATION
+STUDENT INFORMATION

 Last Name First Name

-Current Grade Grade Next Fall School Year Apply ying For: 20 20
+Current Grade Grade Next Fall School Year Applying For: 20 20

 Home Address Apartment

 City & State Zip Code Home Phone

-Sibling Enrolled at TC 'A Yes No Sibling Enro lled at TCAHS Yes No
+- Sibling Enrolled at TCAHS Yes No

-PARENT / GUAR DIAN INFORMATIO N
+PARENT / GUARDIAN INFORMATION N

-Parent / Guardian Work Pho ne
+Parent / Guardian Work Phone

 Cell Phone Email

-ne
+Parent / Guardian Work Phone

+Cell Phone Email

-Twin Cities Academy's en transfer between TCA and TCAHS. ol.
-Alumni and sibling preference does not
+Twin Cities Academy's enrollment is independent of Twin Cities Academy High School.
+Alumni and sibling preference does not transfer between TCA and TCAHS.

+Signature of Parent / Guardian

+Date

-capacity of a program, clas preference for enrollment to lot.
-If a charter school is the of the town must be given p duardian oll an eligible pupil who submits a s, grade level, or building.
-In this o a sibling of an enrolled pupil an e only school located in a town se case, pupils must be accept d to a foster child of that pring pupils within a particecepting pupils by lot.
-A Date s the number of applications exceeds the oted by lot.
-A charter school shall give oupil's parents before accepting other pupils by cular grade level, then pupils that are residents charter school may not limit admission to pupils
+"A charter school shall enroll an eligible pupil who submits a timely application, unless the number of applications exceeds the capacity of a program, class, grade level, or building.
+In this case, pupils must be accepted by lot.
+A charter school shall give preference for enrollment to a sibling of an enrolled pupil and to a foster child of that pupil's parents before accepting other pupils by lot.
+If a charter school is the only school located in a town serving pupils within a particular grade level, then pupils that are residents of the town must be given preference for enrollment before accepting pupils by lot.
+A charter school may not limit admission to pupils on the basis of intellectual ability, measures of achievement or aptitude, or athletic ability."MS124d.10 Subd.9.

-If applying for enrollmen t during the current school year r, please contact the scho ol office.
+If applying for enrollment during the current school year, please contact the school office.

-OFFICE USE ONLY : Date Received Lottery Number

-690 Birmingh am St. Paul.
-MN 55106 (651) 205-4797 Fax (651) 205-4799 09/11
+OFFICE USE ONLY: Date Received Lottery Number Lottery Drawing Held February 28th 690 Birm ingham St. Paul, MN 55106 (651) 205-4797 Fax (651) 205-4799 09/11

-Student Demographic Data for 2018-19
+Student Demographic Data for 2019-20